kevburnsjr/wasm-py/README.md

 unsurprising.
 I have never personally written high-performance Python and consequently probably made a ton of mistakes when writing these bindings.

-More likely it is not a pythong problem and is actually a QuickJS problem.
+More likely it is not a python problem and is actually a QuickJS problem.

 https://bellard.org/quickjs/bench.html